Can Lack Of Sleep Cause Anxiety Symptoms? Experts Weigh In

-Sleep is an essential aspect of our lives, and its absence can have far-reaching consequences for both physical and mental health.
+Sleep is an essential aspect of our lives, and its absence can have far-reaching consequences for physical and mental health.

-Additionally, people who are already prone to panic attacks or other forms of anxiety may find their symptoms worsen if they don’t get sufficient shut-eye.
+Research shows that inadequate slumber can worsen anxiety, leading to increased stress, irritability, and depression.
+Additionally, people already prone to panic attacks or other forms of anxiety may worsen their symptoms if they don’t get sufficient shut-eye.

-It’s clear that proper rest plays an important role in managing mental health issues like anxiety.
+Proper rest plays an important role in managing mental health issues like anxiety.

 The Vicious Cycle Of Anxiety And Sleep: How Lack Of Sleep Triggers Anxiety Symptoms